Last updated on December 19th, 2023 at 03:22 am

 You don’t have to be as fluent as native speakers.
 Learning a handful of basic words and phrases in Lithuanian, starting from simple greetings like Hello down to more complicated words, phrases, and sentences, will open doors for a deeper understanding of their amazing culture.

-With fascinating tourist attractions and mouth-watering pastries down to its fascinating history, how can you not fall in love in the country of Lithuania?
-Among all of these things, Lithuania has its own gem that they treasure for a long period of time and that is their language – Lithuanian (Lietuvių kalba).
-So, what exactly Lithuanian is?
+With fascinating tourist attractions and mouth-watering pastries down to its fascinating history, how can you not fall in love with the country of Lithuania?
+Among all of these things, Lithuania has its own gem that they have treasured for a long period of time, and that is their language – Lithuanian (Lietuvių kalba).
+So, what exactly is Lithuanian?

 Pronunciation: lah-bahs ree-tahs

 Greeting Labas Rytas / Good morning in English is one of the most common ways to start the day.
 It will be perfect to say this while having a nice breakfast and eating some delicious Lithuanian pastries like Medaus Tortas (Honey Cake).
 We all know that a simple greeting such as Good morning may brighten up someone’s day, so it is a good investment to learn this.

 3. Good Evening – Labas Vakaras

 Just like Good morning, Good evening (Labas vakaras ) is also important.
 This can be used to greet someone in the evening.
 This will really come in handy especially if you are going to experience the nightlife in different places in Lithuania like Bambalyne and Alaus Biblioteka.